 There are a number of great paid options if you want to step up your game.
 For this article, we’re going to focus on Moz Keyword Explorer.
 It provides you with a lot of insight into each keyword phrase and can speed up the research process a ton!
 You can sign up for a free account and get 10 keyword checks a month.

 We’ll get back to this tool in just a moment…

 If you have a website that has been running a while, GSC (Google Search Console) can be a gold mine.
 If you don’t have this tool hooked up to your site, stop everything and go set up a GSC account now!
 It is free and one of the rare times you can get data directly from Google.
 If you have been collecting data with GSC, you just need to view the performance area to see what people have been using to find you.

-The real key here is to create the best content online for that particular keyword phrase.
+The real key here is to create the best content available for the keyword phrase.
 It helps a ton to Google a keyword phrase and then see what content is included in the top 2-3 results.

 After you’ve written the article, it is time to optimize the article for the focus keywords.
 If you are using WordPress, Yoast is a fantastic free tool that helps guide you on how to optimize each article.
 It gives you real-time feedback for your focus keywords.

 The last step is to make sure the content contains various media that keep the reader engaged.
 This could be photos, videos, quotes, graphics, polls, etc.